ebeninca/moddingway15/README.md

 ## Modifications list

 Nextup:
+- Remove some european cups to create space for ARGE and BRAZ cups
+- As consequence, Adjust Liberadores setup

 v004
+- CONCA Champions reworked Group Setup
+- Reworked MLS to fix wrong brackets
 - Adjusted failsafe for CONCA Champions
 - Failsafe for AUST on AFC Champions
   Failsafe for COLB on Libertadores/Sudamericana